shmuelzon/home-assistant-floor-plan/README.md

 - **3D Rendered Floor Plan**: Integrates with Sweet Home 3D to generate images automatically to your floorplan (displays current lighting state, sensors, and other entities with interactive icons for toggling lights).
 - **Rendering Modes**: Allow user to select the best rendering option to generate his images from his Sweet Home 3D project
 - **Complete Renders Mode**: Renders images for all possible light combinations and rooms.
+- **YAML Configuration**: Generate a YAML file with the picture-elements structure for easy integration with Home Assistant.
 - **Configurations**:
   - Group detected lights by room.
   - Adjust output resolution (Width / Height).